 Take Patreon, founded by creator-musician Jack Conte.
 Well-known for being one-half of the band Pomplamoose, Jack experienced first-hand the struggles of earning a sustainable income from his videos on YouTube.
 To solve his own problem (and the problems of creators like him), Jack developed Patreon to “make it easy for creators to get paid.”
 Today, Patreon supports 250,000+ creators in achieving more sustainable revenue income.

-John and Hank Green: VidCon
+John and Hank Green: VidCon, Study Hall

-And if you’re even vaguely involved in the creator economy, I’m sure you’ve heard about VidCon – the most popular convention for fans, creators, and industry leaders involved in the online video community.
+And if you are even vaguely involved in the creator economy, I’m sure you’ve heard about VidCon – the most popular convention for fans, creators, and industry leaders involved in the online video community.
 But did you know that VidCon was co-founded by brothers John and Hank Green (otherwise known as the Vlogbrothers on YouTube)?
 In 2010 the Green brothers launched VidCon as a way for the online video community to connect IRL as they saw the YouTube video community start to explode.

 VidCon reached a point of popularity with creators that it was turned into an annual conference and has since been purchased by Viacom.